Very Important: Camp Pendleton requires a DBIDS card to ride through the base.

 How to Ride the Freeway

 No need to freak out about the freeway.
 Many other large events like The Amtrak Century and the MS 150 have had to deal with this challenge as well.
-Some of the rides forced all the riders on the freeway without incident.
-We prefer that you register with Camp Pendleton and ride through the base, but if you miss this deadline, then here is how you do it.
+Some of the rides had all the riders on the freeway without incident.

 Stay Far Right

 A normal road ride route would allow a rider to be just to the right of the white line in the bike lane.
 We typically ride there because that is the cleanest section of asphalt, with the least amount of tire puncture potential.
 This is also true on the freeway.
 However, cars are whizzing by at 65 mph+ creating too much potential for danger!
 So, don't ride there.